Aliases for GPX3 Gene

 GPX3 (Glutathione Peroxidase 3) is a Protein Coding gene.
-Diseases associated with GPX3 include Hepatocellular Carcinoma and Anemia Of Prematurity.
-Among its related pathways are Insulin secretion and Cellular Senescence (REACTOME).
-GO annotations related to this gene include transcription factor binding and selenium binding.
-An important paralog of this gene is GPX5.
+Diseases associated with GPX3 include Glutathione Peroxidase Deficiency and Pre-Eclampsia.
+Among its related pathways are Glutathione metabolism and Detoxification of Reactive Oxygen Species.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and selenium binding.
+An important paralog of this gene is GPX6.

 UniProtKB/Swiss-Prot for GPX3 Gene

 Protects cells and enzymes from oxidative damage, by catalyzing the reduction of hydrogen peroxide, lipid peroxides and organic hydroperoxide, by glutathione.